 To import your settings, click File > Import.
-Select the browser from which to import settings and click Next or choose a file.
+Select the browser from which to import settings.
+After you click Next, your settings are imported.
 Find your imported bookmarks in a newly created folder, beginning with From.

 13.3.3 Live Bookmarks